-Cyprus has concluded double taxation treaties with over 50 jurisdictions (including the following EU jurisdictions:
+Cyprus has concluded double taxation treaties with more than 50 jurisdictions, including the following:

-Austria, Belgium, Germany, Greece, Malta and the UK, and jurisdictions outside the EU, such as China, India, the Russian Federation and the US).
+- EU jurisdictions, as follows:

+- Austria;

+- Belgium;

+- Germany;

+- Greece;

+- Malta; and

+- the UK.

+- Jurisdictions outside of the EU, such as:

+- China;

+- India;

+- Russian Federation; and

+- US

 Treaties are under negotiation, or awaiting ratification, with many other jurisdictions (including Brazil, Iran and The Netherlands).